 We can look at bird faeces in another way – under the microscope!
 The first test that can be performed on bird faeces is a faecal floatation test.
 1gram of faeces (where possible) is mixed with a Zinc Sulfate solution.
 This strong salt solution permits the eggs of worms to float to the surface where surface tension permits them to 'stick' to a slide.
 Examination for worm eggs can be done under a 10x objective lens.
 The entire slide should be examined.
 Examination for coccidia should be performed under a 40x objective lens as the oocysts of cocidia are easily missed at lower magnifications.All birds have gut worms as normal parasites.
 Indications for treating worms include:

-In care for a prolonged period (such as
+- In care for a prolonged period (such as hand-rearing orphans ).

 - Sick bird (ie not traumatized) where we are looking for a problem.
 An example is a Magpie Lark I had earlier this year.
 Presented unable to fly (and able to be caught).
 No injuries.
 Assumption made that a bacterial infection might be present and treated for 5 days with antibiotics.
 Continued to lose weight over this time (shows the importance of daily weighing).
 Faecal flotation performed and presence of worm eggs and coccidia was noted.
 Wormed with ivermectin and treated for coccidia – at end of course began to gain weight and was released a month later once condition returned.